maxwellmatthis/maxwellmatthis/README.md

 ### About Me

 I love solving data related problems and building backend (mostly web) services.
-I'm also into InfoSec and ethical hacking.
+I'm also into cybersecurity and ethical hacking.

 ### My Favorite Languages